MannyRMA/CM-Application/README.md

 FOCUS

 As seen by the project examples part of this document, for the academic projects I have participated in, the vast majority of my work involves frontend development.
 If I were given the time and resources to learn anything during my internship, it would be to work with more backend development.
+Learn and work with SQL to manage data with relational database management system.
+Recently I have been interested in learning more about MS Graph API and integrating developed products with Microsoft Services.